Home » Chocolate Peppermint Sourdough Cookies

 • If you only have unsalted butter, you can use it in place of the salted butter, and then just add 1/4 tsp. additional salt to the recipe.

 • For the chocolate chips, you can use whatever kind that you want.
 You could sliver up a chocolate bar, use chocolate chunks, or white chocolate chips.
-You can even get fancy and drizzle melted white chocolate on the baked cookies once they cool down, and immediately sprinkle with additional crushed candy canes for an even more beautiful treat!
-It makes a great gift to wrap your chocolate peppermint sourdough cookies.

-chocolate peppermint sourdough cookies recipe
+best chocolate peppermint sourdough cookie recipe

 Can I freeze cookie dough?